-The bench press is one of the best compound upper body exercises that you can do.
+The bench press, also known as powerlifting, is one of the best compound upper body exercises that you can do.
 It involves pretty much your entire upper body and is a true feat of strength.
-It shows your weaknesses and your strengths and is likely the best way to get a bigger upper body.
+It shows your weaknesses and strengths and is likely the best way to get a bigger upper body.
 Many people test their bench-pressing skills against others to push their limits and see how far they can go in events such as the Olympics and Paralympics.

-The set up to the bench press is possibly the most important place to start when looking at your technique and how to perform the exercise safely and properly.
-There is a lot more to it than you might think, so we’ll walk you through some things to consider.
+The set-up for the bench press is possibly the most important place to start when looking at your technique and how to perform the exercise safely and properly.
+However, there is much more to it than you might think, so we’ll walk you through some things to consider.
 Take notes!

-First of all is you positioning under the bar, and where you’ll be bringing it down.
-You need to be pretty much above your mid-chest so that the bar is easy to unhook and hook again, without being too close that it hits the pegs.
+First is your positioning under the bar and where you’ll be bringing it down.
+You need to be pretty much above your mid-chest so that the bar is easy to unhook and hook again without being too close that it hits the pegs.
 This allows you to perform a proper repetition safely without as much risk.
-Don’t fall in the trap of the bar being in the wrong place.
+Don’t fall into the trap of the bar being in the wrong place.

-You need to place your feet flat and as far backwards as you can so that you can really push against the floor for added power.
-This will make huge differences to your lift, so make sure you really push as hard as you can.
-For the most effective results, you should keep them a little bit wider than shoulder width apart.
+You need to place your feet flat and as far backwards as you can to push against the floor for added power.
+This will make huge differences to your lift, so make sure you push as hard as possible.
+For the most effective results, you should keep them a little bit wider than the shoulder width apart.

-When you place your hands on the bar, you need to pick the grip that is right for you.
-Depending on your size, there may be a lot of variation between you and the guy on the bench before you, but just go for a grip that’s comfortable and not too wide to avoid injury, but not too close that you’re not hitting your chest and solely activating your triceps.
-A good grip is usually with your hands shoulder width apart.
+When you place your hands on the bar, you need to pick the right grip for you.
+Depending on your size, there may be a lot of variation between you and the guy on the bench before you, but just go for a grip that’s comfortable and not too wide to avoid injury but not too close that you’re not hitting your chest and solely activating your triceps.
+A good grip is usually with your hands shoulder-width apart.

 Bench Press Technique & Proper Form

-Once you’ve got your set up in place and you feel comfortable and safe, it’s time to look at the movement itself and what you should be doing to get the best results.
+Once you’re set up’s in place, and you feel comfortable and safe, it’s time to look at the movement itself and what you should do to get the best results.
 The technique is the biggest part of learning how to bench press properly in the first place.

-Breathing is more of an option as to what works best for you during your set, as long as you are rhythmic and consistent, you should be okay.
-It is advised to breathe in as you bring the weight down (eccentric movement) and breath out as you are pushing (concentric) in order to make sure that you’re bracing your core to protect yourself.
-No matter which way you do it, make sure that you’re doing it right.
+Your type of breathing is more of an option as to what works best for you during your set; as long as you are rhythmic and consistent, you should be okay.
+It is advised to breathe in as you bring the weight down (eccentric movement) and breathe out as you are pushing (concentric) to ensure that you’re bracing your core to protect yourself.
+No matter how you do it, ensure you’re doing it right.

-When you are lifting such a heavy weight, it’s incredibly important to know how far to lower the weight and your arms are essential when lifting such a heavyweight.
+Knowing how far to lower the weight and your arms are essential when lifting such a heavyweight.
 When bringing the bar back down, you should stop just above your upper abs and create almost a 90-degree angle with your arms.
-If you’re going too low, you are risking several different injuries as well as cheating in some way or another anyway. you won’t get the results that you are looking for, and chances are you’re going to have an injury and take yourself out of your training. don't do it.
+If you’re going too low, you are risking several different injuries and cheating in some way or another.
+You won’t get the results you are looking for, and chances are you’re going to have an injury and take yourself out of your training.
+Don’t do it.

-With this being a chest focussed exercise it is extremely important that you push out your chest as you are performing your reps.
+With this being a chest-focused exercise, you must push out your chest as you perform your reps.
 That makes sure your pecs are as engaged as they possibly can be and getting the best contraction.
 Draw back your shoulders as we mentioned above to help this, as the delts, pecs and triceps all work together to perform the brunt of the exercise.